steph72/dragonrock-mega65/README.md

 - CC65 Compiler Suite, version 2.19 or later
 - Python 3.6 or later
 - Git
+- c1541 from VICE (for building the disc image)
 - LaTeX (for building the game manual)

 ### Setup